SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Discussion and Conclusions

 This study contributes to the overall diversity in the progenitors of SNe IIb.
-More systematic studies of SNe with observed SCE will be needed to search for similarities and differences in their progenitor systems.
-In particular, this work shows the importance of rapid, multi-wavelength follow-up of these objects.
+More systematic studies of SNe with observed SCE will be needed in order to search for similarities and differences in their progenitor systems.
+In particular, this work shows the importance of rapid, multiwavelength follow-up of these objects.
 It is particularly important to better understand the number of SNe IIb with weak secondary light-curve peaks, such as SN\,2020bio.
-These objects may have later-time ($\geq$ 5 days) luminosity below the detection threshold of current all-sky surveys as well as rapid early-time emission which evolves too quickly to be extensively followed.
-Therefore we may be under-counting the rates of core-collapse, stripped-envelope SNe with low $^{56}$Ni and ejecta masses.
+These objects may have later-time ($\geq$ 5 days) luminosity below the detection threshold of current all-sky surveys as well as rapid early-time emission that evolves too quickly to be extensively followed.
+Therefore, we may be undercounting the rates of core-collapse, stripped-envelope SNe with low $^{56}$Ni and ejecta masses.
 A better understanding of their progenitors will be important for exploring the low-mass end of core-collapse SNe.

 \software{\texttt{Astropy} \citep{Astropy2018}, \texttt{emcee} \citep{ForemanMackey2013}, \texttt{lcogtsnpipe} \citep{Valenti2016}, Matplotlib \citep{Hunter2007}, \texttt{MESA} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019}, Numpy \citep{Harris2020}, \texttt{STELLA} \citep{Blinnikov1998,Blinnikov2000,Blinnikov2006}}